British Male Voice Over Actor

 Kielder Observatory is a very special place to visit.
 As the largest outreach facility for optical astronomy outreach in the country, it’s a spectacular place to visit, regardless of the weather.”

-Aside from Voice Over work, Dan is milkway-tenerifeDirector of Astronomy and Science Communication at the Kielder Observatory in Northumberland.
+Aside from Voice Over work, Dan is milkway-tenerifeDirector of Astronomy and Science Communication and Deputy CEO at the Kielder Observatory in Northumberland.
 Kielder is the largest public star gazing facility in the UK, under the largest expanse of protected Dark Skies in Europe.
 Engaging ~50,000 people a year through activities on site and across the UK.

 Astronomy has taken Dan globe trotting to some of the most spectacular locations across the world.